SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 The system processes alerts through a modular pipeline that mirrors how alerts move through a Security Operations Center.

+The pipeline consists of several stages:

+1. **Alert Parsing** – ingest and normalize alert data
+2. **Threat Intelligence Enrichment** – query IP reputation using AbuseIPDB
+3. **Rule-Based Triage** – classify alert severity and recommended action
+4. **AI Investigation Assistance** – generate investigation summaries and guidance

-Each stage of the pipeline focuses on transforming raw alert data into structured investigation context.
-The design separates alert parsing, enrichment, triage logic, and AI analysis into independent components, making the system easier to extend or modify.
+This modular architecture separates alert parsing, enrichment, triage logic, and AI analysis into independent components, making the system easier to extend or modify.

-This modular architecture allows additional stages to be introduced later, such as threat intelligence enrichment or automated response actions.
+---

+## Threat Intelligence Enrichment

+Each alert is enriched with threat intelligence data by querying the AbuseIPDB API.

+The enrichment stage retrieves:

+- IP abuse score
+- number of abuse reports
+- country code
+- reputation classification

+This allows the pipeline to automatically detect suspicious or malicious IP activity before the alert is analyzed by the AI model.

+For example, during testing the system identified:

+- **IP:** 185.220.101.45
+- **Abuse Score:** 91/100
+- **Reputation:** Known Malicious
+- **Classification:** Tor Exit Node

+This enrichment provides important investigation context that SOC analysts typically rely on when triaging alerts.

 ---